tullinge/watering-system/README.md

 ## Requirements
 * VS Code
-* Complete Circuit with Arduino, see [Circuit schematic](https://github.com/tullinge/watering-system/blob/master/README.md#4-circuit-schematic) for a circuit schematic.
+* Complete Circuit with Arduino, see the [circuit schematic](https://github.com/tullinge/watering-system/blob/master/README.md#4-circuit-schematic) for an example.
-* Phsyical construction, see [Model of the watering system](https://github.com/tullinge/watering-system/blob/master/README.md#schematics-and-models) for an example.
+* Phsyical construction, see the [model of the watering system](https://github.com/tullinge/watering-system/blob/master/README.md#schematics-and-models) for an example.

 ## Instructions
 1. To use the watering system properly with a controlled water output, run the code in VS Code with the circuit connected to the computer.
-2. Connect the circuit to the valve, see [Model of the valve connection](https://github.com/tullinge/watering-system/blob/master/README.md#3-model-of-the-arduino-box-with-the-valve-connected-the-white-box-at-picture-1) for a model and [Circuit schematic](https://github.com/tullinge/watering-system/blob/master/README.md#4-circuit-schematic) for a circuit schematic.
+2. Connect the circuit to the valve, see a [Model of the valve connection](https://github.com/tullinge/watering-system/blob/master/README.md#3-model-of-the-arduino-box-with-the-valve-connected-the-white-box-at-picture-1) and a [circuit schematic](https://github.com/tullinge/watering-system/blob/master/README.md#4-circuit-schematic) for examples and instructions.
 3. Put the moisturecensors in each cultivation box and make shure the watertank isn't empty.
 4. Then the watering system will run by itself.